NoveltySlice

 For an interactive example of an SSM see this website which visualises the self-similarity of lyrics in popular music tracks.
 In effect, it shows how the same words and phrases get repeated at different points in the song structure, perhaps giving us an idea about the musical structure as a consequence.

 What we’re interested in is how much “novelty” appears to be present from one moment to the next, in other words, over a given window of time how similar is “now” to the past.
 We can find this out from our SSM by adding together all the differences in a window around a given moment, and making a “novelty curve”.
 Then, we can estimate likely places to make slices by looking for peaks in this curve.
 If we’re interested in longer slices, one thing we can do is to make the time window that we sum together larger (the kernel size).
 Additionally, we can apply smoothing to the novelty curve to suppresses smaller / shorter peaks and focus instead on larger / longer ones.
-Below is a depiction of a novelty curve, computed on the self-similarity matrix you can see above with a kernel size of 41.
-The detected peaks (read slice points) that come out of this are marked in red.
+Below is a depiction of a novelty curve (in blue), computed on the self-similarity matrix you can see above with a kernel size of 41.
+The detected peaks (aka slice points) that come out of this with process (with a threshold of 0.25) are marked in red.

 This kind of approach is very flexible, because it allows us to tune the lengths of the slices that we’re interested in, and to remain relatively ambivalent about the exact properties of the signal that denote novelty (meaning that it may be able to pick up on multiple aspects of what we hear).
 As such, this kind of technique is quite common in what’s called “structural segmentation” in the Music Information Retrieval field, where the focus is on slicing a relatively long passage, like a complete song or movement, into a number of broad sections.